cswanson618/DarkSkyProject/README.md

 ### Background
 **Light pollution** is the result of misdirected artificial light.
 It is responsible for adverse health effects, wasted energy consumption and disrupting ecosystems.
 Light pollution reduces the **Limiting Magnitude** or the ability of the naked eye to detect faint stars.
 Simply put, the higher the Limiting Magnitude, the better the stargazing.
 83% of the word's population lives under light-polluted skies.<sup>2</sup>

 **Pollutants** include fine particles, black carbon and ground level ozone.
 These combinations compose **air pollution** resulting in scattered light and in humid conditions a haze emerges.
-Haze is responsible for reduced visibility.<sup>4</sup> 89% of National Parks suffer from haze pollution.<sup>7</sup> While colorless, an increase in ground level ozone suggests that pollution is the cause for reduced visibility as it facilitates chemical reactions that produce haze forming particles.<sup>9</sup> **Air Quality Index** is an indication for how clean or polluted your air is, and what associated health effects might be a concern for you.[Ratings for ground level ozone established by EPA](images/aqi.png)
+Haze is responsible for reduced visibility.<sup>4</sup> 89% of National Parks suffer from haze pollution.<sup>7</sup> While colorless, an increase in ground level ozone suggests that pollution is the cause for reduced visibility as it facilitates chemical reactions that produce haze forming particles.<sup>9</sup> **Air Quality Index** is an indication for how clean or polluted your air is, and what associated health effects might be a concern for you.
+[Ratings for ground level ozone established by EPA](figures/aqi.png)

 **Cloud cover** or cloudiness is the amount of sky that is covered by cloud expressed as a percentage.
 The cloud coverage is for all altitudes.
 Due to the reflective nature, clouds amplify the effect of light pollution.<sup>5</sup>